 Check our article here for all the information you need about color concepts.

-Backing-up your images is very important.
-It ensures there is a copy of your images somewhere else in case anything happens to your cellphone.
+Backing up your images is very important.
+It ensures there is a copy of your images somewhere else, in case something happens to your cellphone.

 The Cloud service is the common one for iOS users.
 5 GB is automatically allocated to you through your iTunes registration.